Summary

 - ^ Choi, Matthew (March 5, 2024).
 “Moderate Republican Tony Gonzales fails to clinch GOP nomination, forced into runoff”.
 The Texas Tribune.

 - ^ Wesolek, James (March 4, 2023).
 “Resolution Censuring Congressman Tony Gonzales by the Republican Party of Texas”.
 Republican Party of Texas.
+Archived from the original on October 6, 2025.
 Retrieved May 17, 2024.

-- ^ Livingston, By Abby (June 24, 2022).
+- ^ Livingston, Abby (June 24, 2022).
 “Texas congressman Tony Gonzales, who represents Uvalde, breaks with House Republicans to vote for gun bill”.
 The Texas Tribune.
+Archived from the original on September 11, 2024.
 Retrieved April 24, 2024.

 - ^ “Tony Gonzales has repeatedly perpetrated the false allegation that Gina Ortiz Jones doesn’t live in Texas”.
 ExpressNews.com.
 October 7, 2020.
+Archived from the original on November 1, 2020.
 Retrieved November 4, 2020.

 - ^ “Tony Gonzales, Navy Information Operations Command N3 Operations Chief”. www.militarycityusaradio.org.
 October 31, 2018.
 Retrieved November 4, 2020.